jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ## 4. Social Events 👫

-Truth to be told, people like me and you probably don't fancy activities that need to socialize.
-But I assure you, that this is effective.
-I may not be the best person to encourage it, because the social part of me is still a work-in-progress.
-However, if you really try and provide value for others, they will often provide value to you too.
+Truth to be told, people like me and you probably don’t fancy activities that need to socialize.
+But I assure you that this is effective.
+I may not be the best person to encourage it as the social part of me is still in a work-in-progress.
+However, if you try and provide value for others, they will often provide value to you too.

 ### Attend Conferences

-Large tech conferences can be expensive.
+Large tech conferences can be expensive when it comes to registration.
 For example, the famous annual Google I/O event costs about \$1,150 for only its general admission ticket!

-To start off, I would encourage you to attend smaller ones first and work up from there.
-Try to set a goal for each conference, such as introduce yourself to 5 people first, or get at least 3 speakers' contacts.
+To start, I would encourage you to attend smaller ones first and work from there.
+Try to set a goal for each conference, such as introducing yourself to 5 people first, or get at least 3 speakers’ contacts.

-This kind of conferences is not only good for your social skills, but it enhances your technical skills as well.
+These kind of conferences are not only good for your social skills, but it enhances your technical skills as well.
 Large companies usually like to share the use cases and limitations of the technologies that they are speaking about, giving you multiple key insights that would otherwise require you to experiment for days.

 ### Hackathons

-Not a marathon, but a hackathon is a fast-paced competition that requires developers to collaborate with other players in a team to create a working prototype to solve a problem.
+Not a marathon, but a hackathon; itis a fast-paced competition that requires developers to collaborate with other players in a team to create a working prototype to solve a problem.

-I personally have participated in numerous hackathons and I must say that each one will give you a whole new perspective.
-Knowing where you stand in the industry is also very beneficial to your own self-awareness.
+I have participated in numerous hackathons and I must say that each one will give you a whole new perspective.
+Knowing where you stand in the industry is also very beneficial for your self-awareness.

 Besides that, you get to meet new people in the industry, have fun and be stressed out at the same time, and enjoy the community that you are in.